rust-lang/rfcs/text/0000-cargo-workspace-deduplicate.md

 This could be a string meaning a crates.io dependency or a table which further configures the dependency.

-Dependencies declare in `[workspace.dependencies]` have no meaning as-is.
+Dependencies declared in `[workspace.dependencies]` have no meaning as-is.
 They do not affect the build nor do they force packages to depend on those dependencies.
 This part comes later below.